Indira Balaji

 Health goes for a toss

 The one biggest argument against Naidu and Stalin’s all-cure panacea for delimitation is women’s health.
 Childbearing takes a huge toll on the mother’s wellbeing.
 Pregnancy and childbirth are physically agonising even for the healthiest of women.
 Some women additionally go through painful IVF procedures.
-Postpartum depression is written off as frivolous complaining.
+Postpartum depression is written off as frivolous whining.

 Watch | Chetan Ahimsa: Women are victims in unregulated film industry